Jadad scale

-The Jadad scale, sometimes known as Jadad scoring or the Oxford quality scoring system, is a procedure to independently assess the methodological quality of a clinical trial.
+The Jadad scale, sometimes known as Jadad scoring or the Oxford quality scoring system, is a procedure to assess the methodological quality of a clinical trial by objective criteria.
 It is named after Canadian-Colombian physician Alex Jadad who in 1996 described a system for allocating such trials a score of between zero (very poor) and five (rigorous).
-It is the most widely used such assessment in the world, and as of 2022, its seminal paper has been cited in over 23,000 scientific works.
+It is the most widely used such assessment in the world, and as of May 2024, its seminal paper has been cited in over 25,000 scientific works.

 Description

 The Jadad scale independently assesses the methodological quality of a clinical trial judging the effectiveness of blinding.
-Alejandro "Alex" Jadad Bechara, a Colombian physician who worked as a Research Fellow at the Oxford Pain Relief Unit, Nuffield Department of Anaesthetics, at the University of Oxford described the allocating trials a score of between zero (very poor) and five (rigorous) in an appendix to a 1996 paper.
+Alejandro "Alex" Jadad Bechara, a Colombian physician who worked as a Research Fellow at the Oxford Pain Relief Unit, Nuffield Department of Anaesthetics at the University of Oxford described the allocating trials a score of between zero (very poor) and five (rigorous) in an appendix to a 1996 paper.

-In a 2007 book Jadad described the randomised controlled trial as "one of the simplest, most powerful and revolutionary forms of research".
+In a 2007 book, Jadad described the randomised controlled trial as "one of the simplest, most powerful and revolutionary forms of research".

 Background

 Clinical trials are conducted for the purpose of collecting data on the efficacy of medical treatments.
 The treatment might be, for example, a new drug, a medical device, a surgical procedure, or a preventative regime.
-Clinical trial protocols vary considerably depending on the nature of the treatment under investigation, but typically in a controlled trial researchers gather a group of volunteers and subject some to the test treatment, while giving the others either no treatment (known as a placebo), or an established treatment for comparison.
+Clinical trial protocols vary considerably depending on the nature of the treatment under investigation, but typically, in a controlled trial, researchers gather a group of volunteers and subject some to the test treatment, while giving the others either no treatment (known as a placebo) or an established treatment for comparison.
 After a defined time period, the patients in the test group are assessed for health improvements in comparison with the control group.

 However, trials can vary greatly in quality.
 Methodological errors such as poor blinding or poor randomisation allow factors such as the placebo effect or selection bias to adversely affect the results of a trial.